oviche/oviche.github.io/_posts/2023-01-25-Cyber espionage on Tibetian citizens.md

 >detecting_toolset.yar
 {:.filename}
-{% highlight bash %}
+{% highlight ruby linenos %}
 import "pe"
 rule detecting_toolset{
   meta:
    description= "this rule detect the toolsets that used to build both ghb4nrwmp.wmf and backdoor.dll"

   strings:
      $pe = "PE"
      $rich= "Rich"

   condition:
      $pe and $rich and
      pe.rich_signature.toolid(225, 20806) and
 	   pe.rich_signature.toolid(223, 20806) and